-We are pleased to announce that as of January this year we began participating in a medical trial at our Norwich Base.
+We are pleased to announce that as of January 2018 we began participating in a medical trial at our Norwich Base.
 EAAA will be part of a randomised, controlled trial of pre-hospital blood products.

 The Re-PHILL trial is a nationwide study run by Birmingham University Hospital, which aims to determine whether giving blood in a pre-hospital environment improves patient outcomes in a trauma setting.
 This is a blind trial where participants (our team at EAAA) will not know what product they are receiving; minimising the risk of bias in testing the treatment.